 From Consul to Emperor

 There was an eye to see in this man, and a soul to dare and do.
-He rose naturally

-to be King.
+He rose naturally to be King.
 All men saw that he was such.

-At this point, with a number of key figures supporting his bid for political leadership (including his brother, Lucien, president of the Five Hundred), it remained for Napoleon to put the best possible light on the planned takeover.
+With a number of key figures supporting his bid for political leadership (including his brother, Lucien, president of the Five Hundred), it remained for Napoleon to put the best possible light on the planned takeover.
 Exercising de facto power at the head of the Legislative Guard, he planned to attend the meeting and present himself to the Council in the role of savior of the Republic, fresh from the conquest of Egypt.
 On the foggy morning of 19 Brumaire, he arrived at St. Cloud to discover that the meeting of the Elders had been delayed until the rooms in which they were to deliberate could be furnished in a suitably elegant and imposing style.
 It was mid-afternoon before such conditions were met, and when at last the group came to a decision, it was not to create a new Constitution as he had hoped but to prepare for the election of four new Directors according to the existing document.

-Napoleon, meanwhile, was nothing if not persistent, and with the outcries of the Elders still ringing in his ears, he strode into the larger and less formal hall where the Council of the Five Hundred was in session.
+With the strident voices of the Elders still ringing in his ears, Napoleon now strode into the larger and less formal hall where the Council of the Five Hundred was in session.
 Here, he no sooner made his appearance than cries arose to outlaw him and he was set upon by angry members who physically accosted him, leaving scratches on his face.
 Visibly shaken, he was rescued from further violence by four grenadiers who escorted him out of the hall.
-Next, having failed to persuade the members of the Five Hundred to allow his brother to speak, Lucien Bonaparte, president of the assembly, offered to resign his office.
-At this, the deputies united briefly in an effort to reassure him of their confidence, and in the process, a semblance of order was restored.
-In the interval, Lucien sent a hurried note to Napoleon, calling upon him to act quickly.
+Next, his brother Lucien, president of the assembly, having failed to persuade the members to allow Napoleon to speak, offered to resign his office, to which the deputies responded by reassuring him of their confidence.
+In the process, a semblance of order was restored, and during this interval, Lucien sent a hurried note to Napoleon, calling upon him to act quickly.

-From finance to law, education to infrastructure, there was scarcely a facet of French life that did not undergo dramatic improvement under the Consulate.
+From finance to law, from education to infrastructure, there was scarcely a facet of French life that did not undergo dramatic improvement under the Consulate.
 Like Caesar Augustus, Napoleon proved as gifted a civil administrator as he was a military commander, taking a firm hold of political power and bringing order and discipline to a growing empire.
 And like Augustus, he would do so largely in abeyance of the republican ideals which he presumed to champion.
-Though his dictatorial methods would be condemned by contemporaries and historians alike, given the volatile political circumstances under which he had assumed power it is difficult to imagine how he might have proceeded by any other means.
-For all of his success in consolidating power unto himself, his situation during the early years of the Consulate was anything but secure.
+Though his dictatorial methods would be condemned by contemporaries and historians alike, given the volatile political circumstances under which he had assumed power it is difficult to imagine how he might have proceeded (or the Republic might have endured) by any other means.
+Yet for all of his success in consolidating power unto himself, his situation during the early years of the Consulate was anything but secure.
 In addition to ongoing domestic unrest, the country continued to be surrounded by hostile states prepared to invade at the slightest sign of weakness.
-Responding to this external threat as early as January 1800, Napoleon gave orders for the creation of a Reserve Army of 60,000 men to be organized at Dijon under the trusted Berthier.
+Responding to this external threat as early as January 1800, Napoleon gave orders for the creation of a Reserve Army of 60,000 men to be organized at Dijon under his trusted chief of staff, General Berthier.
 Though as a civilian leader the First Consul was not technically allowed to lead an army in the field, the Reserve Army would be his to command, and with his own political future at stake, he could scarcely afford to have it any other way.
 If experience had taught him anything, it was that success on the battlefield was the surest way to secure the confidence of the French nation.